 Instapage also has ad mapping solutions, so you’ll never lose track of which ads match which landing pages.
 Plus, Instapage’s affordable pricing tiers makes personalization accessible to any size business.

-Take Advantage of Account-Based Marketing and Grow Your Business
+Take Advantage of Account Based Marketing Tactics and Grow Your Business

 Given the level of research and personalization of content involved, it’s understandable to feel overwhelmed by the idea of ABM.
 Supplementing your existing inbound marketing strategy with ABM is a process that can take years, but the payoff is well worth it.
-The first step is to gather together your teams and begin discussing which tactics and tools best suit your company’s needs.
+The first step is to gather together your teams and begin discussing which tactics and tools best suit your company’s needs and don’t forget about implementing the cross-domain tracking too.

 LeadBoxer can help you zero in on the right target accounts, find their contact information, and show you what content they engage with most so you can create better marketing experiences.
 Start your free trial today.